your business in our interactive demo!

 When your bookkeeper is doing their job, they’re able to reconcile the information they’ve entered in your bookkeeping software throughout the month with your bank statements, and deliver your end of month reports in a timely manner.
 If your end of month financial reports are late, your bookkeeper should be able to give you a simple explanation.
 Consistent tardiness may point to a lack of ability or poor work ethic.

-Unhelpful Reports
+Unhelpful reports

 Your monthly financial statements must be properly organized and include relevant information in a clear format.
 These documents are standard tools for assessing your startups’ financial situation, and insightful reporting goes a long way.
 If your bookkeeper presents you with disorganized, unhelpful reports with critical details missing, they may not have the skills to handle your accounts as your business grows.